 When neighbors are out of town, we often watch their houses, water their plants, and feed their pets.
 Sometimes we offer to dog sit at our house.
 We love dogs, and they love us.
 (We never tell the owners about the lasagna we fed to their dog, and we feign ignorance when they comment that Spot looks well-fed.)

-We have helped neighbors with minor home repairs; except in special cases that may need the work of a professional as gutter repair minneapolis, we have helped them prepare food for their special occasions, and have picked up items for them when we went shopping.
+We have helped neighbors with minor home repairs.
+We have helped them prepare food for their special occasions, and have picked up items for them when we went shopping.
 We especially try to help neighbors who are in crisis (such as a family member is very ill), or people who cannot afford to hire the work done (such as widows on a fixed income).

 3. Work Towards a Common Goal

 Many people want to help someone in need, but have grown weary of appeals for money.
 Most people, however, love to respond to a local or neighborhood need.
-When one neighbor’s wife was terminally ill, as neighbors discovered her needs, they helped with food, running errands, visits, someone got the Maid Complete service for them, and flowers.
+When one neighbor’s wife was terminally ill, as neighbors discovered her needs, they helped with food, running errands, visits, and flowers.

 When we visit neighborhood garage sales as the sales are winding down (usually just before lunchtime), we look for blankets, coats, sweaters, and similar items that we deliver to a local homeless shelter.
 When we mention what we plan to do with the items, people often donate the items or sell them very reasonably.